privacytools/blog.privacytools.io/collections/_posts/2019-09-03-adding-custom-doh-resolvers-to-dnscloak.md

 The development of these DNS protocols is exciting, and unlike Android 9 which has [built-in support for DNS over TLS](https://support.google.com/android/answer/9089903) (another protocol with similar goals), iOS unfortunately does not allow users to enable encrypted DNS as easily ([but may in the future](https://dnsdisco.com/iOS-dns-proxy-post.html)).
 Thus, DNSCloak fills the gap for iOS users to start benefitting from these protocols now.

-This guide will walk you through setting up DNSCloak to connect to any public resolver that supports either DNSCrypt or DoH.
+This guide will walk you through setting up DNSCloak to connect to any public resolver that supports either DoH.

 ### Adding a Custom Resolver